sowiecki/gtfo/documentation/oauth.md

 # Custom scopes (delegated permissions)

-The default [delegated permissions](https://docs.microsoft.com/en-us/graph/permissions-reference) is `User.Read Bookings.ReadWrite.All`.
+The default [delegated permissions](https://docs.microsoft.com/en-us/graph/permissions-reference) is `User.Read Bookings.ReadWrite.All Calendars.Read.Shared`.
 To change this, load the app with a `scope` query paramter, separating each permission with a space.

 For example, to set the delegated permissions to `User.Read`.